 Going through treatment with no relapses isn’t unheard of, it can be done, but it’s a big challenge.
 We’ve helped many people achieve their long-term recovery goals and go on to live a life without the desire to abuse drugs or alcohol again.

-Our team are experts in their field and can provide you with the necessary tools to continue your drug and alcohol relapse prevention even when you leave our rehab centre.
+Our team are experts in their field and can provide you with the necessary tools to continue your drug and alcohol relapse prevention even when you leave our rehab hospital.

 Do we provide a drug and alcohol aftercare programme?